datovy-edam/Edam.Data.Catalog/README.md

 The Catalog Tree Builder can be used to prepare a Tree that could be viewed in Web or other related targets.

+## Catalog Service Client

+The Catalog Service Client implements the `ICatalogService` class and method to access the related Web base API.
+The `Edam.Data.CatalogService` project implements the API and could participate in an .Net Aspire project.

 ## Catalog Explorer